msuhanov/regf/Windows registry file format specification.md

 ---|---|---|---
 0|4|Key value offset|In bytes, relative from the start of the hive bins data

+List elements are not required to be sorted.

 #### Key value
 The *Key value* has the following structure: